bounswe/bounswe2016group5/digest.api/README.md

 ## Get Related Entities
 	Explanation :
-		Send entity to retrieve at most 10 entities, which will be related to sent entity in descending order.
+		Send entity to retrieve at most 10 entities, which will be related to sent entity in descending order of relation weight.
 	URL:
 		digest.us-east-1.elasticbeanstalk.com/digest.api
 	Method: